 - Step 6.
 Wait for Approx 10 Minutes

 Let’s get started!

 Step 1.
 Create an OVH account

-OVH have different options for different countries.
-You can choose the country that makes sense for you, but often this will likely be your country of residence if that’s available.
+OVH has different options for different countries.
+You can choose the country that makes sense for you, but often, this will likely be your country of residence if that’s available.

 These are as follows: –

 “Please provide full-color photos of the following using the Plik app (see instructions below):